LJPZebra/OLU/2P-Unit.md

-# Add to the 1P-multicolor system the two-photon mode
+# Add to the 1P-Multicolor system the Two-Photon Mode

 The two-photon unit is basically identical in its design to the 1P-Multiphoton light-sheet unit.
 So please follow the detailed instructions given there by taking into account the following modifications: